Authored by Mike Jensen

 People frequently overlook interesting spots if they’re in the middle of nowhere.
 And that’s one reason why the Vidgelmir Cave is not visited by more people.
 It’s also not something you will just stumble upon, since it’s an underground cave in Hallmundarhraun.

-The Cave is a two-hour drive away from Reykjavik, and we highly recommend that you make the time to explore it.
+The Cave is a two-hour drive away from Reykjavik, and we highly recommend that you make the time to explore it, you can easily rent a Dacia Duster in Iceland to make your way there.
 It’s absolutely amazing, with subterranean lava formations, unique rocks and wonderful colors.

 If you want to be sure that you will be able to enter the cave, book a tour.
 There are three types of tours to choose from, but the last of which is only suitable for those with a background in geoscience.